lowtinghao/hell_project/ReadME.md

-Create a subfolder titled "__test__" and place WorkshopController.test.js within that subfolder for it to work.
+Create a subfolder titled __test__ and place WorkshopController.test.js within that subfolder for it to work.